Medicaid Work Requirement Wouldn't Shrink Spending Much

 "These are people who are not, and never will be, in the workforce," Salo says.

-So the decision to add a work requirement is more an ideological choice than a fiscal one, Salo says.
+The decision to add a work requirement is more an ideological choice than a fiscal one, Salo says.